brclar15/tabCap/continueWork.md

 ### Broader Expansion
 - look at an analyze other Iliadic retellings
   - metrical summaries in VA
-- add Epic Cycle portion to this site, *maybe*?
+- add Epic Cycle portion of the Tabula Capitolina to this site, *maybe*?